It may be your eyes:

 Memory Loss After experiencing a traumatic head injury, you may have trouble with things like remembering names, how to organize tasks, or other cognitive impairments.
 This type of memory loss is common following a TBI.
 The problem usually resolves itself over time, but you should see a specialist if it persists.

 Binocular Vision Dysfunction (BVD) Traumatic brain injury can precipitate binocular vision dysfunction, which is a little-known medical condition caused by subtle misalignments of the eyes.
 This makes it very difficult for your brain to integrate the slightly misaligned images seen by each eye into the single image that you “see”.
-In an attempt to correct the misalignment, your eye muscles are over-utilized and strained.
-These subtle eye misalignments can follow minor or moderate or severe TBI.
+In an attempt to correct the misalignment, your eye muscles are over-utilized and strained These subtle eye misalignments can follow minor or moderate or severe TBI.

 Binocular Vision Dysfunction and Traumatic Brain Injury